Thermodynamics of oscillating neutrinos: Introduction

 For neutrino atmospheres, hydrodynamics is too coarse.
 Oscillations occur where neutrinos are at most weakly collisional.
 The appropriate theory, which we aim to develop, is intermediate between kinetics and hydrodynamics (Fig.~\ref{fig:cging}).
 We call it \textit{miscidynamics}, borrowing the Latin root shared with words like \textit{mixing} and \textit{miscible}, because it describes transport under the condition that mixing is in local equilibrium.
 Kinetics coarse-grains over the microscopic dynamics at the de Broglie scale but stops short of oscillations.
 This level of detail is unnecessary and intractable.
 In miscidynamics, the granularity is set by the same macroscopic scales that determine the numerical resolution in simulations.

-En route to miscidynamics, we first need to formulate mixing equilibrium.
+En route to miscidynamics, we first need to formulate the concept of mixing equilibrium.
 The subject of particle mixing dates back nearly 70 years \cite{gellmann1955, pontecorvo1957, feinberg1961}.
 It has far-reaching significance in the Standard Model and beyond.
 Nevertheless, a thermodynamic theory of the phenomenon has not yet been proposed.
 Only now do we face an open problem that seems to require one.

 The new thermodynamics is interesting in its own right, apart from its possible utility for transport.
 It describes the equilibrium phases of collisionless neutrino matter, \textit{i.e.}, of relativistic fermions that exist indefinitely in mass superpositions.
 Thermalization occurs without any dissipation or decoherence, facilitated instead by small-scale fluctuations of the neutrino system itself.
 Below, we derive the equilibrium theory from kinetics and discuss some of its basic aspects.
 We then broaden the scope of the theory to encompass transport.

 Overall, the viewpoint here is that neutrino mass raises fundamental questions not only for particle physics (which it does by demanding content beyond the Standard Model) but for statistical physics as well.